PaintNinja/EventBus/README.md

 Browse the `net.minecraftforge.eventbus.api` package and read the Javadocs for more information.
 For real-world examples, check out Forge's extensive use of EventBus [here][Forge usages].

+## Nullability
+The entirety of EventBus' API is `@NullMarked` and compliant with the [jSpecify specification](https://jspecify.dev/) - this means that everything is non-null by default unless otherwise specified.

+Attempting to pass a `null` value to a method param that isn't explicitly marked as `@Nullable` is an unsupported operation and won't be considered a breaking change if a future version throws an exception in such cases when it didn't before.

 ## Contributing
 One of the main goals of EventBus is performance.
 As such, any changes should be benchmarked with the `jmh` Gradle task